Business Recovery Options: Administration vs Liquidation

 Impact on Company Assets

-While facing financial distress, a company must carefully assess the impact of administration versus liquidation on its assets.
+Whilst facing financial distress, a company must carefully assess the impact of administration versus liquidation on its assets.

 When a company is placed into administration, it enters a formal insolvency process aimed at restructuring.
-This may preserve the company and its assets, allowing recovery and eventual exit administration.
+This may preserve the company and its assets, allowing recovery and eventual exit from administration.

 Liquidation may be necessary when a company becomes insolvent and can't continue operations.
 In liquidation, assets are sold off in order to repay creditors, often leaving minimal remaining assets.